A third of Americans say they are more worried about their financial health than their physical health

 - About a third (32%) of retirees feel more stressed financially now than they did before retiring—especially those who retired early (before age 60).

 Visiting a professional is a great first step to getting fiscally fit.
+I also started ira investing so that I can stop spending my money and get used to saving up instead.
 Wells Fargo also offers online resources forcreating a financial plan and saving for retirement.
 For more information, please call 1-800-869-3557 or visit your local Wells Fargo store.